christhiaine/face-recognition-brain-api/README.md

 # face-recognition-brain-api
-NodeJs Server for the race-recognition-brain frontend
+NodeJs Server for the face-recognition-brain frontend